datacommonsorg/data/scripts/biomedical/diseaseOntology/README.md

 ### Overview

 The Disease Ontology database provides a standardized ontology for human diseases, for the purposes of consistency and reusability.
-It has contains extensive cross mapping of DO terms to other databases, namely, MeSH, ICD, NCI’s thesaurus, SNOMED and OMIM.
+It contains extensive cross mapping of DO terms to other databases, namely, MeSH, ICD, NCI’s thesaurus, SNOMED and OMIM.
 More information on the database can be found [here](https://disease-ontology.org).

 This directory stores the script used to convert the dataset obtained from DO into a modified version, for effective ingestion of data into the Data Commons knowledge graph.